eaglesky/system-design/Concurrency/multiThreading.md

 * **Hold and Wait**: Processes already holding a resource can request additional resources, without relinquishing their current resources.
 * **No Preemption**: One process cannot forcibly remove another process' resource.
 * **Circular Wait**: Two or more processes form a circular chain where each process is waiting on another resource in the chain.

+### Example code
+See the Oracle Java book.

+## Live lock and lock starvation.
+See the Oracle Java book.

 ## Java concurrency APIs
 * Thread basics - join, yield, future